tirthas970-cmyk/PICASO/README.md

 > Google Gemini was also used in this project for debugging scripts, and model ideas.
 ## Awards & Recognition:
-* Innovation Award Recipient: Awarded the top honor at the PAIRS Program for demonstrating the most original framework idea, novel interdisciplinary connection, and creative scientific contribution.
+* **Innovation Award Recipient**: Awarded the top honor at the PAIRS Program for demonstrating the most original framework idea, novel interdisciplinary connection, and creative scientific contribution.